jaihysc/UncrateGO/README.md

 Should you have questions on how to use a command, use `~help [command]`.

 Note that the default prefix `~` can be changed by the guild owner.
-Therefore consult your server owner for the bot prefix in the event that the default prefix does not work.
+If the default bot prefix does not work @mention the bot and it will reply with the prefix for the guild you are in.